esp8266/Arduino/doc/boards.md

 It's a Olimex MOD-WIFI-ESP8266-DEV module installed on the headers of a development board which features some breakout connectors, a button (GPIO0) and a relay (GPIO5).

-Programming is pretty straightforward: the board is supported in the Arduino IDE after adding the [board manager URL](http://arduino.esp8266.com/versions/2.0.0/package_esp8266com_index.json).
+Programming is pretty straightforward: the board is supported in the Arduino IDE after [installing it via the Board Manager](https://github.com/lcafaro/Arduino#installing-with-boards-manager).
 To download a program you just have to connect GND/RX/TX from a serial/USB adapter to the UEXT connector and press the only button before applying power to enter UART mode.

 Don't connect 5V from the serial/USB adapter to the board or you won't be able to power cycle it for UART mode.